Georgetown, Texas Water Conservation Rebates (2025 Guide)

 Rebate arrives as a check by mail.
 Rebates of $600+ require a W-9.

 Want help preparing your rebate application?
-Pollinator Patch's Rebate Concierge walks you through every document you need before you submit.
+Pollinator Patch's Rebate Concierge is in limited beta for select programs and can help you prepare commonly requested documents before you submit.

 Learn MoreGeorgetown Water Rebate FAQs